 Instant Pot mashed potatoes are creamy, dreamy, and oh-so-easy!
-They’re the perfect accompaniment to your Thanksgiving dinner, but just as good for a weeknight meal too!
+They’re the perfect accompaniment to your Thanksgiving dinner, but just as great for a weeknight meal, too!

 Pin this recipe now to save it for later